pandaisfast/msds682-fall2023-data-streaming/docs/lec1/demo_or_exercise.md

 ### Method #2: Local Cluster (self-managed)

 #### Overview
 This is about setting up a Kafka cluster on your local machine, often for development or testing purposes.
 There are resources available in the official documentation to guide through this setup.
+Although Method #2 is not our default setup for demos, I highly recommend self-study so you may find it useful in your course project with other services to be developed on local machine.

 #### Docker with Confluent Platform
 Docker provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.
 The links you provided are guides on setting up the Confluent Platform (which includes Kafka and other tools) using Docker containers.

-**Note**: the native Kafka installation is another option, though Docker provides isolation benefits.
+**Note**: The native Kafka installation is one option, though Docker provides isolation benefits.

-1. **Confluent Platform Quickstart with Docker**: This provides a quick way to get up and running with the entire Confluent Platform on your local machine using Docker.
-The platform includes Kafka, Confluent Schema Registry, Kafka Connect, and more.
-The quickstart guide will walk you through the basics of setting it up.

-2. **Docker Installation for Confluent Platform**: This is a more detailed guide on installing and using the Confluent Platform with Docker.
-It covers prerequisites, installation steps, and other important information.

 #### Benefits of Docker-based Local Setup
 1. **Isolation**: Ensures Kafka doesn't interfere with other software on your machine.